KnuffGeorge/YouTubeTracker/README.md

 # Introduction

+Built for a client that works for an organization that funds music videos who needed an easy way to view the statistics of all the videos they had funded at once.
 A YouTube Video Management App that is built using MVC Architecture.
 Individuals can sign up, customize & personalize the app.
 Each user can create a unique playlist of YouTube videos that they desire to view at a later time.
 Using Google's YouTube API, the official thumbnail image, view count, likes, comments, and date added are displayed for each individual video on the list.

 # Objectives